Places to Stay

 Experience More at Arizona Resorts

-These Arizona resorts transform stays into unforgettable experiences.
-Find your peace in nature, rappel over a waterfall, visit ancient ruins, or relax under a star-filled night sky.
+Curated adventures offered at Arizona's legendary resorts transform vacation days into unforgettable experiences.
+Find your peace in nature, visit ancient ruins, or relax under a star-filled night sky.

 When you check into one of Arizona's fabled resorts, you can spend your time admiring the beautiful setting, catching up on a page-turning thriller or lolling by the pool.
 But, you'll find many resorts also offer opportunities for guests to experience a destination more deeply.
 For example, you can discover everything there is to know about hummingbirds, vortexes, indigenous art and more.

 Here are a few Arizona resorts that help you expand your stay.
 (Note: Some programs are complimentary, while others require a fee.
 Check ahead for details and schedules.)

 Evenings are when ADERO Scottsdale really shows off—and not just because of the resort's plush beds.
 Located at the edge of the McDowell Mountains, ADERO sits within an IDA International Dark Sky Community: places where the stars are easier to see due to minimal evening lighting in the region.
 While you can take in the stars from any of the balconies in ADERO's nearly 200 rooms, The Fountain Hills Dark Sky Association offers educational events to teach guests about the starry wonders.
 Or, download the StarWalk 2 mobile app—complimentary for guests of the resort—for a self-guided exploration.